pagrey/aa-torque/README.md

 to obtain any PID from Torque.
 Torque pro is required to use this app.

 The original app focused on VAG (Volkswagen Auto Group) cars.
-This version focuses on exposing all data from Troque in a way that is as customizable as possible.
+This version focuses on exposing all data from Torque in a way that is as customizable as possible.

 # Main features:
 - Display data from Torque including custom PIDs